21 Customizing Origin

 - Choose Preferences: Options (any Origin window is active)

-- If you are working with Excel in Origin choose Window: Origin Options (Excel workbook is active)
+- If you opened an Excel file inside Origin, choose Window: Origin Options (Excel workbook is active)

 || Controls For